cookiebinary1/auth-server/README.md

    ```

-   It upgrades your `users` table; some needed fields will be added.
+   Table `access_tokens` will be created and table `users` will be upgraded; some needed fields will be added.

 ## Usage